 This refers to the ability to get readings clearly on your screen.
 The Garmin Z-80 certainly has the best visual view, with the GPS and rangefinder combo (shown below).

-However, all rangefinders featured have very good clarity.
-The Bushnell X2 also provides the option to change the numerical display from black to red, which may prove useful when there is a lot of sun glare.
+However, all products featured have very good clarity.
+The Bushnell V4 also provides the option to change the numerical display from black to red, which may prove useful when there is a lot of sun glare.

-Price is a big factor when choosing a rangefinder.
-In humble opinion the TecTecTec V PRO 500 is the cheapest rangefinder on the market that works.
-It still provides accurate data and a robust rangefinder.
+Price is a big factor when choosing a laser finder.
+In humble opinion, the TecTecTec V PRO 500 is the cheapest on the market that works.
+It still provides accurate data and robust casing.

 Happy Golfing – Will @ Golf Insider